an indie film crew shoots a scene in a German cafe

 The pan got scratched.

 Notice that when you use a past participle as an attributive adjective, you’ll need to add the same adjective endings to them that you add to other adjectives in German.
-These endings depend on the gender, case and number of the noun, but also on what kind of article or determiner precedes them.
+These endings depend on the , and of the noun, but also on what kind of or precedes them.

 Here are some more examples of German past participles being used as adjectives: